 The children/YP then offered feedback to the lead instructor over lunch – one child in particular who has autism had chosen not to take part fully but had been supported to put harness on, climbed up the steps and sat with the instructor for the duration of the activity talking together thanked the instructor for helping him and said he had enjoyed the chat – this had led him to him feeling included, avoided distress and built confidence about giving feedback to professionals.

-Benefits of being visited:
+Benefits for schools of being visited:

 Schools that are keen to either improve their offer to children/young people or who are keen to showcase their existing good practice have shown a great interest and have welcomed the involvement of the Good Practice Seekers.